A (band): 1993–2001: Formation, How Ace Are Buildings and A vs. Monkey Kong

-Hi-Fi Serious and commercial success (2002)
+2002–2004: Hi-Fi Serious and commercial success

 Hi-Fi Serious was their third album, released in 2002 and is certified Silver in the UK having sold over 60,000 copies.
 It was preceded by their biggest single "Nothing", which became the band's first and only top ten hit when it reached number 9 in the UK singles chart.
 "Nothing" was followed by top 20 hit "Starbucks", named after the coffee chain.

 The tour following Hi-Fi Serious saw the band playing their largest venues to date, headlining the 5,000 capacity Brixton Academy as part of their Inner-City Sumo Tour.
-At the end of the year they won the Kerrang! award for Best British Band.
+At the end of the year, they won the Kerrang! award for Best British Band.

 In 2004, their single "Nothing" appeared on Beyblade's Let It Rip! official soundtrack.
 In 2007, "Something's Going On" and "The Distance" appeared on the Surf's Up video game soundtrack.

-Teen Dance Ordinance and hiatus (2005)
+2005–2007: Teen Dance Ordinance and hiatus

 A released their fourth album, Teen Dance Ordinance (TDO), on 27 June 2005.
 The album had been recorded a year earlier, but was heavily delayed due disputes with the record company.
 It featured a more straight rock sound and displayed an almost complete absence of the keyboards and sampling that marked the early sound of the band.
 Unlike their last two albums, Teen Dance Ordinance was not released in the US.
 Hollywood Records agreed early on to release it in the US, but ultimately did not.

 Following the release of Teen Dance Ordinance in 2005, the band worked on other projects.
-Jason Perry spent time writing, recording, and touring with Matt Willis, formerly of Busted, and has now become a Grammy award winning producer, working with the likes of the Blackout, Kids in Glass Houses, and McFly.
+Jason Perry spent time writing, recording, and touring with Matt Willis, formerly of Busted, and has now become a Grammy award-winning producer, working with the likes of the Blackout, Kids in Glass Houses, and McFly.
 Adam Perry and Daniel P Carter briefly became full-time members of the Bloodhound Gang: Perry replaced drummer Willie the New Guy in 2005, and Carter replaced guitarist Lupus Thunder in 2009.

 Carter continued writing material with Jason Perry and artists such as McFly, and has hosted BBC Radio 1's Rock Show since 25 September 2006.

-Mark Chapman went into teaching, and has played in the bands Malpractice, alongside drum'n'bass producer Adam F, and 'MiLLS,' fronted by former Cable drummer Richie Mills.
-Giles Perry went on work for the BBC, and has also produced videos for Hundred Reasons and Biffy Clyro.
+Mark Chapman went into teaching and has played in the bands Malpractice, alongside drum'n'bass producer Adam F, and 'MiLLS,' fronted by former Cable drummer Richie Mills.
+Giles Perry went on to work for the BBC, and has also produced videos for Hundred Reasons and Biffy Clyro.

-Reunion (2007–2008)
+2008–2024: Reunion and intermittent touring

 In August 2008, Adam Perry revealed six tour dates supporting the Wildhearts on the band's forum, noting that: "This is going to be wicked and we are grateful to the Wildhearts for dragging us from our retirement!
 Plus there are now big plans afoot to start the new record for next year."

-Bassist Daniel P Carter did not return to the band, however, and John Mitchell, front man of It Bites and producer of bands including Enter Shikari and Funeral for a Friend, filled in for the tour.
+Bassist Daniel P Carter did not return to the band, however, and John Mitchell, frontman of It Bites and producer of bands including Enter Shikari and Funeral for a Friend, filled in for the tour.